german/redis_orm/README.md

 ## Searching records by the value

-Usually it's done via specifing an index and using dynamic finders.
+Usually it's done via declaring an index and using dynamic finders later.
 For example:

 ```ruby
 class User < RedisOrm::Base